rishantster/KILTLiquidityPortal/post-authorization-status.md

 node authorize-calculator-transaction.js 0x352c7eb64249334d8249f3486A664364013bEeA9
 ```

-The authorization is now in your hands - just click "transact" and your secure reward system will be 24 hours away from going live!
+The authorization is now in your hands - just click "transact" and your secure reward system will be 24 hours away from going live!Calculator Status Update: Thu Aug  7 05:30:02 AM UTC 2025
+✅ Calculator wallet 0x352c7eb64249334d8249f3486A664364013bEeA9 is now ACTIVATED
+✅ Users can now claim KILT rewards through the application
+✅ Dual funding options implemented for contract treasury